New Coronavirus (COVID-19)

 - Call your primary care clinic if your symptoms worsen, you are a senior, or you have other health conditions.

 Should I wear a mask?
 Should my child?

 - Masks or face coverings that cover your nose and mouth are required for anyone entering our facilities.
 We will provide a mask, if needed.
 Children under the age of two should not wear a mask.

 Should I go to the Emergency Room?

-- If your symptoms are mild, please call you primary care clinic first.
-Older adults and those with serious chronic medical conditions like heart disease, diabetes, or lung disease should seek care early.
+If you have mild respiratory symptoms and suspect you have COVID-19, please call you primary care clinic first.
+Older adults and those with serious chronic medical conditions like heart disease, diabetes, or lung disease should seek care early when experiencing respiratory symptoms.

 Is San Mateo Medical Center prepared to treat COVID-19 patients?

 - We are following the guidance from the CDC and our public health division.
 We are prepared with staff, supplies, and equipment to identify, isolate, and treat any patients who seek care at our facilities.